genZrizzCode/simple/README.md

-# Simple CLI
+# SimplistiCLI

-**simple-cli** is an open-source CLI framework designed for building straightforward command-line tools with ease.
+**simplistiCLI** is an open-source CLI framework designed for building straightforward command-line tools with ease.
 You are free to fork this project and mold it into your own CLI creation—customize, extend, and make it your own!

 ## Features
 - Minimal, easy-to-understand structure